-The course, Human Anatomy and Physiology I, is designed to build a foundational knowledge of the human body for students of a medical or paramedical curricula, or other related fields.
-The following list itemizes broad course objectives that the student will encounter.
-Note that the list is partial, and is designed only to provide an overview of major course objectives.
+The primary objective of Human Anatomy and Physiology I is to build a foundational understanding of the human body for students pursuing a career in the medical and paramedical curricula or other related fields.
+The following is a listing that describes many of the details of this objective.
+This listing is partial and provides a broad overview of the course.

 - 1. Students will describe and use anatomical terminology applicable to writing of medical reports and reading of professional literature associated with their discipline. - 2.
 Students will be able to identify all major body systems with their essential functions, particularly as they relate to homeostatic maintenance. - 3.
 Students will be asked to describe the homeostatic paradigm, and provide and example of both positive and negative feedback systems. - 4.
 Each student will be exposed to essential chemical principles necessary for further discussion of physiological concepts in both A&P I and A&P II. - 5.
 Each student will recognize about twelve different tissues found in the body and equate to each appropriate function-location relationships. - 6.
 The student will identify major components of the Integumentary System and their functions.
 The students will also explain the relationship of the integument to associated homeostatic control mechanisms.
 The student will explain in writing the process of deep wound healing, while taking into account the logical progression of healing events through time. - 7.
 The student will be able to describe the structural makeup of osseous tissue and explain why the system exists.
 Key homeostatic mechanisms involved in the maintenance of normal blood calcium levels will be explained and illustrated.
 Lastly, the process of bone growth will be explained in writing, and how growth hormone affects the overall process. - 8.
 The student will then be required to identify both name and function of most bones of the body as well as numerous processes, fosses, etc. of the same. - 9.
 The student will then focus on articulations and be able to identify the various types of joints, identify essential range of movements, and lastly understand the basic anatomy of the synovial joint. - 10.
 The next unit will revolve around muscle tissue and the muscular system.
 Here, the students will be able to recognize essential anatomy of muscle tissue and their associated physiology. - 11.
-Following this the student will take a close look at how energy, in the

-- form of ATP is produced in cellular respiration.
+Following this the student will take a close look at how energy, in the form of ATP is produced in cellular respiration.
 The entire essential metabolic pathway will be examined and the student will be expected to identify all critical actions and processes for these metabolic pathways. - 12.
-The student will be able to identify select muscle groups as well as their origins and insertions and the specific action of each muscle. - 13.
-The final unit of study will be an examination of the nervous system.
+The student will be able to identify select muscle groups as well as their origins and insertions and the specific action of each muscle.

+- 13. The final unit of study will be an examination of the nervous system.
 Here the student will recognize nervous tissue types and be able to identify their respective functions.
 The students will also demonstrate in writing his/her understanding and explanation of nerve impulse propagation. - 14.
 Following nervous tissue, the students will look at the function of the spinal cord with particular emphasis on spinal reflexes.
 The student will be able to illustrate select reflexes and appropriately label them. - 15.
 The student will then be required to identify the basic parts of the human brain and their respective functions.
 But beyond this, the student will be able to explain how the different parts work in a coordinated manor. - 16.
 Lastly, the student will have a basic understanding of the autonomic nervous system and how each branch effects the viscera, with particular emphasis on the "fight and flight response" vs. maintenance of homeostasis.